prady8339/iveBlog/README.md

-This project needs upgradation and connection to database.
+This project needs upgradation and connection to database , further it needs to be intergrated with a todolist project.